Sex reversal: In reptiles

 Sex reversal in reptiles can be induced by hormonal manipulation, treatments influencing sex determination (e.g. temperature) or by inhibition of the aromatase gene (CYP19A1) which causes sex reversal from female to male phenotype.
+Further, estradiol-17β has been shown to reverse the sex of turtle species when injected into incubating eggs.
+These eggs were originally placed in are male producing temperatures, but with the estradiol-17β treatment, they would generate females.
+However, hormone-based sex reversal would be dependent on the gonadal development stages of the embryo (the middle-third of incubation).

 In birds

 In birds, sex reversal has been documented in natural and experimental conditions.
-Sex steroid manipulation can induced sex reversal in birds.
+Sex steroid manipulation (such as hormones including androgens, estrogens, and progestogens) can induce sex reversal in birds by interacting with vertebrae and hormone receptors.
 Aromatase inhibitors injected into chicken eggs before the gonadal differentiation stage induce testis development in ZW embryos.